-As an IT specialist, Tonjas is confident that emerging technologies, artificial intelligence and blockchain in particular, will eventually make the most common types of contractor fraud much more difficult.
+As an Information Techology specialist, Tonjas is confident that emerging technologies, artificial intelligence (AI) and blockchain in particular, will eventually make the most common types of contractor fraud much more difficult.
 “Blockchain holds a great deal of promise for ensuring that government payments are legitimate.
 Blockchain can verify every element of any contract, and it’s very hard to hack into that,” says Tonjas.
 “AI is a tremendous tool as well, because it can flag and analyze anything unusual, and alert people if something fraudulent occurs.”

 The personal connection

 But according to those on the front lines of the procurement and compliance process, the best systems for combatting fraud include a combination of thorough training, vigilant staff, the latest technical resources and, if possible, face-to-face interaction with applicants.
 At the county and city level, in particular, developing personal relationships with businesses providing government services is an extremely effective deterrent.
 “In Minnesota, our compliance people are not sitting at their desks; they are out in the community,” says Sandra Vargas.
 “In many service sectors everybody knows everyone else, too, so they tend to police themselves.”